-As the geospatial technology leader at URS in 2005–06, Karen supported response, recovery and mitigation projects with FEMA following Hurricanes Katrina, Rita, and Wilma.
-From 1995–2005, she was with the EarthData group, where she held several positions including geospatial applications director for EarthData Solutions; senior vice-president of EarthData Technologies, and president and general manager of EarthData International of North Carolina.
-Notable projects led by Ms. Schuckman for EarthData include lidar acquisition for the North Carolina Floodplain Mapping Program, numerous transportation mapping projects for state DOT’s, and technology demonstration projects for NOAA, NASA and the US Department of Transportation.
-Prior to joining the private sector, Ms. Schuckman worked for the USGS National Mapping Division, in Menlo Park, California.
-She serves currently as Managing Director of the American Society for Photogrammetry and Remote Sensing (ASPRS).
-She is a former vice-chair of the NOAA Advisory Committee on Commercial Remote Sensing (ACCRES) and a member of the National Research Council Committees on Floodplain Mapping Technologies and FEMA Flood Map Accuracy.
+As the geospatial technology leader at URS in 2005–06, Karen supported response, recovery, and mitigation projects with FEMA following Hurricanes Katrina, Rita, and Wilma.
+From 1995 through 2005 she was with the EarthData group, where her positions included geospatial applications director for EarthData Solutions, senior vice president of EarthData Technologies, and president and general manager of EarthData International of North Carolina.
+Notable projects she led for EarthData include lidar acquisition for the North Carolina Floodplain Mapping Program, numerous transportation mapping projects for state DOTs, and technology demonstration projects for NOAA, NASA, and the U.S. Department of Transportation.
+Prior to joining the private sector, Karen worked for the USGS National Mapping Division in Menlo Park, California.
+She has also served as vice chair of the NOAA Advisory Committee for Commercial Remote Sensing, and a member of the National Research Council Committees on Floodplain Mapping Technologies and FEMA Flood Map Accuracy.

 She holds an M.S. in Geospatial Information Systems from Penn State, is an ASPRS Certified Photogrammetrist, ASPRS Certified Mapping Scientist – Lidar, and Professional Land Surveyor.
 She currently lives on a small farm in central Pennsylavania with her husband, eight horses, and three dogs, practicing dressage and competitive trail riding when she isn’t at the computer.